wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Web/Syntax/DOM/DOM-Reference.md

 ## DnD: 拖拽事件

-- [interact.js #Project#](https://github.com/taye/interact.js): JavaScript drag and drop, resizing and multi-touch gestures with inertia and snapping for modern browsers (and also IE8+)
+- [2016-interact.js #Project#](https://github.com/taye/interact.js): JavaScript drag and drop, resizing and multi-touch gestures with inertia and snapping for modern browsers (and also IE8+)

-- [draggable #Project#](https://github.com/Shopify/draggable): The JavaScript Drag & Drop library your grandparents warned you about.
+- [2017-draggable #Project#](https://github.com/Shopify/draggable): The JavaScript Drag & Drop library your grandparents warned you about.
 Draggable comes with additional modules: Sortable, Droppable, Swappable.
 Draggable itself does not perform any sorting behaviour while dragging, but does the heavy lifting;

+- [2015-dragula](https://github.com/bevacqua/dragula): Drag and drop so simple it hurts

 - [Rethinking drag and drop Taking something basic and making it beautiful](https://medium.com/@alexandereardon/rethinking-drag-and-drop-d9f5770b4e6b)